chriscasey/stock-checker/README.md

 #### Descriptions
 - `symbol` = the ticker symbol of the stock
-- `lowerbound` = if the current value of the stock is below this value, a message will be sent
+- `price_lowerbound` = if the current value of the stock is below this value, a message will be sent
-- `upperbound` = if the current value of the stock is above this value, a message will be sent
+- `price_upperbound` = if the current value of the stock is above this value, a message will be sent
-- `volume_limit` = if the daily volume is above this value, a message will be sent
+- `volume_upperbound` = if the daily volume is above this value, a message will be sent
 - `recipients` = a list of phone numbers which will receive alerts for the stock